 Good debt vs. bad debt

-Ultimately, the best kind of debt is no debt at all.
-But that said, you’ve got to examine the debt that you’ve got.
+Having no debt is the best approach to finances.
+Examine the debt you currently have.
 Do you have credit cards, car loans, student loans, a mortgage or a combination of these?

 Some debt that you take out is considered “good debt” (i.e. debt that you’ve taken on to increase your net worth, like buying home, home renovations or furthering your education).
 Although you should plan to pay down all your debt eventually, you are likely better served to get rid of that “bad” debt (i.e. your credit cards) first.